All Episodes

 The shoes that he was filling in.

-All right, you have give you have taken a ton of time.
+You have taken a ton of time.

 What did you want to ask for?

-You were gonna ask me something.
+You were going to ask me something.

-My number one of all time is Troy Aikman.
+If you can't get Tom Brady on, my number one of all time is Troy Aikman.

-All right, I'm gonna try for Tom Brady.
+I'm going to try for Tom Brady.

 I'll call my buddy Jim Gray.

-I am uh I like Tom a lot.
+I like Tom a lot.

-He's definitely a GOAT, and uh I think it's sad for Tampa that he's not playing this year.
+And I think it's sad for Tampa that he's not playing this year.

-Chad got a run, man.
+Chad, got a run, man.

 Appreciate it.